RobertDickens/dinkers.github.io/_machine-learning/boosting_introduction_and_adaboost.md

 We will look at two boosting algorithms: AdaBoost and Gradient Boosting (see part 2).
 Both these algorithms create a strong learner from weak learners, however they differ in how they create the weak learners during the training process.

 ## AdaBoost
-AdaBoost (short for Adaptive Boosting) was the first practical boosting algorithm.
+AdaBoost (short for **Ada**ptive **Boost**ing) was the first practical boosting algorithm.
 It was introduced by Freund and Schapire in 1997, who later went on to win the Gödel prize for the work.

-AdaBoost works by sequentially training a series of weak classifiers (most commonly decision trees with a single node, known as *decision stumps*), with each classifiers giving more weight to training examples that were incorrectly classified in the previous iteration.
+AdaBoost works by sequentially training a series of weak classifiers (most commonly decision trees with a single node, known as *decision stumps*), with each classifier giving more weight to training examples that were incorrectly classified in the previous iteration.
 The final model is a weighted sum of all the classifiers.

 The AdaBoost algorithm proceeds as follows:
 1. Initialise the observation weights, giving equal weight to each training example: $$w_i$$ = 1/N for a training set with N examples..